Revant-Annam/RISC-V_vsd_AR_week6/Labs.md

 ### 1\.
 Verify Standard Cell Layout Conditions

 Inside the `/Desktop/work/tools/openlane_working_dir/pdks/sky130A/libs.tech/openlane/sky130_fd_sc_hd` directory we can find the tracks.info file which tells us the routing tracks used during the routing process.
 The metal layers used in the inverter are `li1` so the dimensions of the inverter must be in the multiples of `li1` dimensions mentioned in the `tracks.info`.
 We should also ensure that the ports must be at the intersection of the horizontal and the vertical tracks for correct routing.
+This is already present.

 Commands for tkcon window to set grid as tracks of `li1` layer: